-The Authority's core transport strategies aim to encourage the shift to active travel and public transport: from providing sustainable connectivity to and within new developments, to delivering world-class active travel infrastructure, and a new, more integrated and accessible, public transport network.
+The Authority's core transport strategies aim to encourage the shift to walking, cycling and public transport: from providing sustainable connectivity to and within new developments, to delivering world-class walking and cycling infrastructure, and a new, more integrated and accessible, public transport network.
 Major projects, such as CAM and East West Rail (EWR), will provide new journey opportunities, with fast, frequent services and competitive journey times, designed to act as a genuine alternative to the private car.